 Tip of the Hat to Line Dancing

 There are two kinds of hats that are common in country-western attire.
-Although cowboy hats are notorious in line dancing, baseball caps are also popular amongst country western fashion.
+Although cowboy hats are notorious for line dancing, baseball caps are also popular in country western fashion.

 Although it might sound silly, lots of people are concerned about hat hair when they take their hat off.
 So, if you’re not sure that you’re going to keep the hat on, just bring it with you in the car and make your decision then.
 That way, you don’t mess up your hair.

 Belt Buckles Can Make You Feel Like a Cowboy (or Cowgirl)